spidercatte/demo/README.md

  mysql -u root
 ```

-Run the following scripts to instantiate create of database on different MySQL servers
+Run the following scripts to instantiate create of databases MySQL servers

 On db1
 ```